mdibl/biocore_documentation/computational_skills/commandline_interface/cli_exercises.md

 ## Introduction:

 The Bioinformatics Core at MDIBL has put together a short document to help you brush up on your Unix skills.
-We'll start with first getting you set up on your remote computer and gradually move through useful commands, with links in our Orientation page to relevant third-party documentation should you need a refresher.
+We'll start with first getting you set up on your remote computer and gradually move through useful commands, with links in our Orientation page to relevant third-party and in-house documentation should you need a refresher.

-These module will be based upon the following [documentation](https://ngs-docs.github.io/2021-august-remote-computing/introduction-to-the-unix-command-line.html)
+These module will be loosely based upon the following [documentation](https://ngs-docs.github.io/2021-august-remote-computing/introduction-to-the-unix-command-line.html)

-If you get stuck on an exercise or are unsure about how to proceed, don't hesitate to check the above link or post in the Discussion board on LabCentral.
+If you get stuck on an exercise or are unsure about how to proceed, don't hesitate to check the above link or post in the Discussion board on LabCentral

 We will also be hosting office hours at set times throughout the week, where you can drop in and ask any questions you may have